 Mountain Slope Project - Rachel Shirley, a student at Shepherd University, conducted a slope study on the Blue Ridge Mountain.
 Using LiDAR and other resources, she produced a accurate slope map of the area.
 She was also given the opportunity to present her research and findings to a professional audience at the 3rd Annual Eastern Panhandle WV GIS Users Group Meeting in September 2009.

 Subdivision Project - Meghan Hammond, a student at Shepherd University, conducted a population vs development research project through the Jefferson County Planning Department.
 She developed a new data layer consisting of all approved subdivisions, major and minor.
 She also assisted in the accumulation of other various data, such as annexations, roads, and lot densities.
 Meghan now works as a GIS Technician with the Planning Department in Washington County, Maryland.

-Through our internships, we hope to offer not only work experience in GIS but also to bridge the gap between learning and productivity.
-We wish to instill a sense of self-reliance and confidence in our interns, while providing knowledge that we hope will aid them in their future careers.
+Though our internship program is now over, we hope it offered not only work experience in GIS but also helped to bridge the gap between learning and productivity.
+We aimed to instill a sense of self-reliance and confidence in our interns, while providing knowledge that we hope will aid them in their future careers.